guilacerda/chess-api/README.md

 - Open a pull request describing all proposed changes.
 - The PR will be reviewed and, probably, accepted.
 (Maybe you will have to make some changes).

+* To learn more about the code to contributing, read this [document](https://github.com/guilacerda/chess-api/blob/master/docs/CONTRIBUTING.md).

 # License

 The entire project is developed unde the MIT license.